Bhogaleaadi/Multi-Cloud-Architecture/README.md

+# Task 3 : Multi-Cloud Architecture using AWS and Vercel

 📌 Objective To design and implement a multi-cloud architecture where application services are distributed across two cloud platforms and demonstrate interoperability between them.

 ______________________________________________________________________________________________________________________________________________________________________________________________